Birdaroof/TeamGammaRay_lab03/README.md

 ## Results:

 Even with us iterating through every binary search case 100,000 times, binary search was still much faster than linear search (for long arrays).
-When we tried iterating through every linear search case 100,000 times to match binary search, our code take a long time to run.
+When we tried iterating through every linear search case 100,000 times to match binary search, our code took a long time to run.

 ### Output of code (ms):
 ```java